Q: Can I really set up Amazon Connect in minutes?

 Contact flows define the experience your customers have when they interact with your contact center.
 These are similar in concept to Interactive Voice Response (IVR).
 Contact flows are comprised of blocks, with each block defining a step or interaction in your contact center.
-For example, there are blocks to play a prompt, get input from a customer, branch based on customer input, or invoke a Lambda function or Lex bot.
+For example, there are blocks to play a prompt, get input from a customer, branch based on customer input, or invoke a AWS Lambda function or and Amazon Lex bot.

 Q: How do I edit Amazon Connect Contact flows?

 Amazon Connect provides a Contact flow editor that lets you drag-and-drop blocks onto the designer canvas, and then use connectors to connect the blocks in the flow.
 You can configure the settings for each block after adding it to the designer.

 Q: Does Amazon Connect offer text-to-speech in Contact flows?